Shaw Cemetery

 Not less than two working days notice shall be given of any interment.
 If the above notice is not given, an extra charge for overtime and any additional expenditure will be made.

-All notices of interment must be in writing on the forms provided by the Newbury Town Council and requirements must be clearly and completely stated.
+All notices of interment must be in writing on the forms provided by Newbury Town Council and requirements must be clearly and completely stated.
 The responsibility for any error therein is that of the person signing the notice, particularly so in cases where either the wrong fee is charged as a consequence or where additional fees are afterwards incurred.

 Newbury Town Council will refuse to allow interments when there is reason to believe details given on the Notice are incorrect, the disposal certificate is not available for inspection to authenticate the identity of the person to be interred prior to the burial, or if the necessary Notice mentioned above has not been given.